subugoe/IIIFBundle/README.md

             alias: cache_filesystem
 ```

 Please note, that it has to be named `cache_filesystem` to be used.
+The source filesystem (where the original scans reside) has to be aliased or named `source_filesystem`.